abellion/xenus/docs/README.md

 $phoneNumber = $user->primaryContact->phoneNumber;
 ```

-Of course, you're not limited to embed documents.
+Of course, you're not limited to embeding documents.
 You could have an array of `ObjectID` and make the following to be sure it contains only `ObjectID` values :

 ```php
 public function setFirendsId(array $friendsId)